From Cauchy's determinant formula to bosonic and fermionic immanant identities: Immanant identities for fermionic variables

 \end{proposition}

-\begin{remark} Notice that this case is not immediately connected to the even-variable case, since if one specializes the equation in~\eqref{Edet} to $G = S_n$, $\chi$ the sign representation, and $f(t) = f_0 + f_1 t$, then already for $n \geq 3$ the sum in~\eqref{Edet} is empty, so we simply get zero there. \end{remark}
+\begin{remark} Notice that this is not immediately connected to the even-variable case, since if one specializes the equation in~\eqref{Edet} to $G = S_n$, $\chi$ the sign representation, and $f(t) = f_0 + f_1 t$, then already for $n \geq 3$ all products in~\eqref{Edet} vanish, so we simply get zero there. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{Podd}] The expansion of the determinant yields an $n$th degree polynomial in $t$.
-Moreover, by multi-additivity (in all rows/columns), the determinant equals the sum of $2^n$ determinants of $n \times n$ matrices -- in each of which, every row either contains all constant-term entries or all linear-term entries.
-Now it is clear that if $0 \leq i \leq n-2$, then every such determinant that contributes to the $t^i$ coefficient, contains two rows equal to $(1,\dots,1)$ -- and hence vanishes.

-We next compute the coefficient of the $t^n$ term.
-This is precisely one determinant -- that of the matrix $(f_1 u_i v_j)_{i,j=1}^n$.
-Expanding this as a sum over permutations, we obtain